MOONLAPSED/ele/README.md

 ### feb 24 update
 Microsoft has released the amazing UFO (don't like the name, haha) framework which allows, using vision+language processing, an addressable interface for agentic interaction within Windows. ele will only instantiate such agents, any agents, within the runtime windows ${{SANDBOX}}, {{SANDBOX|WSB}}.
 This is a very exciting development and will be the focus of the next major release of ele.

+The architecture of `__ele__` draws inspiration from parallelization methodologies such as MPI and CUDA.
+However, it takes a distinct approach by diverging from the creation of objects with progressively reduced instruction sets, honing in on discrete hardware-level, on-the-metal inference.
+Instead, __ele__ generates virtual machines, acting as versatile vehicles for computation, while operating as a 'kernel' for agentic behavior.
+Inspiration also drawn from code interpreter and AGiXT (on github), with the next module after UFO to be ele Obsidian - `cognosis` kb.
+Following that will come the 'release' version of `cognOS` which brings ele + cognosis to wider, non-developer audiences.

 ### why?